Thomas-Christian/C3-370/README.md

 4. Analyzing performance metrics to guide improvements (win rate, loss values)
 5. Refining the solution until it meets the required criteria (100% win rate)

-This methodical, data-driven approach is core to computer science - focusing on building systems that are not just functional but optimal and resilient.
+This methodical, data-driven approach is core to computer science, focusing on building systems that are not just functional but optimal and resilient.

 #### Ethical responsibilities
 While this project is a simulation, it highlights important ethical considerations that apply to real-world AI systems: